The Estádio do Sport Lisboa e Benfica will stage the UEFA Champions League final on 23 August. Get the lowdown on the 2019/20 decider.

 2013/14: Estádio do Sport Lisboa e Benfica, Lisbon

 2017/18: NSK Olimpiyskyi, Kyiv

 Are there any past winners in this year’s edition?

-This season’s round of 16 includes seven clubs that have previously won the UEFA Champions League/European Cup: Real Madrid (13 wins), Liverpool (6), Barcelona (5), Bayern München (5), Juventus (2), Chelsea (1) and Dortmund (1).
+This season’s round of 16 included seven clubs that have previously won the UEFA Champions League/European Cup: Real Madrid (13 wins), Liverpool (6), Barcelona (5), Bayern München (5), Juventus (2), Chelsea (1) and Dortmund (1).
 Liverpool and Dortmund have been eliminated, but the other five sides are still in contention.